kelvinlyy/DCDT/README.md

 It has two paths you need to configure:
 * `PY_ENV_PATH`: the path of the python environment you are using

-* `PY_LIB_PATH`: the path of the site-packages you will call when you are using the python environment
+* `SITE_PATH`: the path of the site-packages you will call when you are using the python environment

+After that, run system_demo.ipynb

 <br/>